-Gwyneth has presented work in the US and abroad, including at Roman Susan, the Experimental Sound Studio, Weinberg/Newton Gallery, the Chicago Cultural Center, Roots & Culture, the Hyde Park Art Center, Constellation, and 6018 NORTH in Chicago; MoMA PS1 Print Shop in New York; Peephole Cinema in San Francisco; St. Charles Projects in Baltimore; and @ptt in Geneva.
-She has been an artist in residence at the Experimental Sound Studio, FRISE (Germany), Mall of Found (New York), and Utopiana (Switzerland), and her work is included in collections at FRISE and the Institute of Contemporary Art Library in Baltimore.
-Her projects have been written about in Newcity, the Reader, Dusted Magazine, Chicago Artist Writers, and Chicago Magazine.
-She was a member of the Make Yourself Useful collective in Chicago, and is currently an artist-in-residence at Flower City Arts Center in Rochester, NY.
+Gwyneth has presented work nationally and abroad, including at Roman Susan, Weinberg/Newton Gallery, the Chicago Cultural Center, Roots & Culture, and the Hyde Park Art Center in Chicago; MoMA PS1 Print Shop in New York; Peephole Cinema in San Francisco; St. Charles Projects in Baltimore; and the Freies Museum in Berlin.
+They've been an artist-in-residence at the Experimental Sound Studio (Chicago), the Institute for Electronic Arts (New York), Utopiana (Switzerland), and FRISE (Germany), among others.
+Gwyneth's work is included in collections at FRISE and the Institute of Contemporary Art Library in Baltimore, and their projects have been written about in Newcity, the Chicago Reader, and Teen Vogue.
+They were trained in Pauline Oliveros' Deep Listening program, were an organizer with the Chicago abolitionist collective Make Yourself Useful, and has worked as a teaching artist for Chicago Public School students for the past 12 years.
+They are currently a Sculpture MFA candidate at the Tyler School of Art and Architecture in Philadelphia.

 Various kinds of press and online presence: